trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

          octez-client rpc get /chains/main/blocks/head | jq | grep '"cycle"'
          ```

-      1. Add two to the cycle and run this command to see what rights your account will have in the next cycle.
+      1. Add two to the cycle and run this command to see what rights your account will have in that cycle.
       For example, if the current cycle is 149, run this command to get its rights in cycle 151:

          ```bash